benmangold/ffmpeg-service/README.md

 ### USAGE

-POST to /mp3 using Postman a Curl command.
+POST to /mp3 using Postman or a Curl command:

 Include audio file as binary in request body

 Postman Ex: